Hendler/logical/README.md

 The `run_parser` function has been enhanced to handle a wider range of logical constructs, including conjunctions, disjunctions, implications, biconditionals, and quantifications.
 This allows for more complex English statements to be accurately translated into Prolog syntax.

+The `analyze_invalid_prolog.py` script now includes a feature to summarize common error patterns found in invalid Prolog statements, such as implication errors, conditional errors, predicate errors, quantifier errors, and chained predicate errors.
+This helps in identifying and addressing the types of errors that are occurring during the Prolog generation process.

 Additionally, new error handling mechanisms have been implemented to provide informative messages for common issues such as authentication failures and rate limits when interfacing with the OpenAI API.
 This ensures a smoother experience during both testing and production use.

 The `parse_logic` function now includes additional validation steps to ensure the semantic validity of the Prolog code generated from the OpenAI API responses.
 This helps in maintaining the integrity of the logic engine's output and ensures that the generated Prolog code is not only syntactically correct but also semantically meaningful.